william-a/git_introduction/README.md

 The output will contain a list of branches associated with the remote and also the endpoints for fetching and pushing.

 Remoting is the stage that comes before pushing *(if a remote is not associated with the repo)*, which is the final step in publishing local changes to remote.

+### git push
+`git push` is used to commit the changes from local to remote.
+This assumes that remote has been set up previously by `git remote`.
+Having done so, type the command -

+`git push`

+This will upload the local state of the branch to the remote repo specified by the remote name.
+To be more specific, type the command -

+`git push [REMOTE_NAME] [BRANCH_NAME]`

+This specificity allows for more fine control over different remotes and branches.

+### git pull
+`git pull` is the counterpart to `git push`.
+Where `git push` commits changes from local to remote, `git pull` returns commited changes from remote to local.
+To use `git pull`, type the command -

+`git pull`

+With no arguments, the default behavior is equivalent to that of `git fetch origin HEAD` and `git merge HEAD` where `HEAD` is ref pointing to the current branch.

+However, similar to that of `git push` for more specificity, type the command - `git pull [REMOTE_NAME] [BRANCH_NAME]`